-Research and development expenses include new product development costs, consisting primarily of salaries, benefits, stock-based compensation and related costs for personnel associated with research and development activities, fees paid to third parties to develop new products and allocated overhead, including rent and depreciation.
+Research and development expenses include new product development costs, consisting primarily of salaries, benefits, stock-based compensation and related costs for personnel associated with research and development activities, fees paid to third parties to develop new products and allocated overhead, which is comprised of rent and other facilities related costs, and depreciation expense generated by general purpose equipment and software.

-Research and development expenses increased by \$546,000 during the three months ended September 30, 2009 as compared to the three months ended September 30, 2008.
-The increase was due to a \$327,000 increase in employee salaries, benefits and related costs associated with the increase in headcount and our continued focus on developing new products during the three months ended September 30, 2009.
-We also incurred a \$60,000 increase in stock-based compensation due to our increased use of equity compensation as well as our increased headcount.
-In addition, we incurred an increase of \$132,000 in allocation of overhead costs such as rent due to the increased size of our research and development functions.
-We also experienced smaller increases in our systems and maintenance costs related to computer hardware and software.
+Research and development expenses increased by \$1.0 million during the three months ended March 31, 2010 as compared to the three months ended March 31, 2009.
+This increase was primarily due to a \$618,000 increase in employee salaries, benefits and related costs associated with the increase in headcount and our continued focus on developing new products.
+We also experienced a \$65,000 increase in bonus expense due to our 2010 bonus program which includes a cash component; our 2009 plan was entirely equity based.
+Stock-based compensation increased \$26,000 as compared to the same period in 2009 due to our increased use of equity compensation as well as our increased headcount.
+In addition, to support our development of new products, we experienced increases of \$136,000 and \$55,000 in our systems and maintenance costs related to computer hardware and software and costs paid to outsourced service providers, respectively.
+In addition, we also experienced a \$109,000 increased allocation of overhead costs such as rent due to the increased headcount and size of our research and development functions.
+Included within total research and development expenses for the three months ended March 31, 2010 was approximately \$157,000 related to the acquired businesses that were acquired subsequent to March 31, 2009.
+Research and development costs increased as a percentage of revenues for the three months ended March 31, 2010 as compared to the same period in 2009 primarily due to our investments in research and development new product initiatives relative to our growth in revenues.